nikossakell/nikossakell/README.md

 ## Hello there 👋

-My name is Nikos Sakellaris (aka Atai).
+My name is Nikos Sakellaris.

 - :books: Majoring Applied Informatics (Computer Science) at University of Macedonia
 - 🧑‍💻 Interested in internship opportunities related to: